gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 ## Handling client-only routes with Gatsby

-Gatsby uses [@reach/router](https://reach.tech/router/) under the hood (so you don't need to install it separately), and it is the recommended approach to create client-only routes.
+Gatsby uses [@reach/router](https://reach.tech/router/) under the hood.
+This means you don't need to install it separately and it is the recommended approach to create client-only routes.

 You first need to add routes to a page that _is_ built by Gatsby.
 Below, we'll use `pages/app.js`: